Types of Glass

 There are many different types of glass for many different glass applications.
-Certain applications require that you use toughened/safety glass as where others will require double glazed or standard glass.
-In either case if you have broken glass it is always a good idea to contact your local glazier to replace it.
+Certain applications require that you use toughened/safety glass as where others will require double-glazed or standard glass.
+In either case, if you have broken glass it is always a good idea to contact your local glazier to replace it.

 Types of glass and their applications

-Otherwise known as float glass, is easily broken and breaks into glass shards which are very sharp and very dangerous.
+Otherwise known as float glass, annealed glass is easily broken and breaks into glass shards which are very sharp and very dangerous.
 This is the base glass that is used in the production of other glass products such as laminated glass.
 This glass can be used in the production of mirrors by using a reflective adhesive as a backing.

-Who can replace glass?
+Who can replace damaged glass?

 It is strongly recommended to have any glass installed and replaced by a professional glazier.
 This is to ensure that the installation is carried out properly and that you won't have any issues later on down the track from poor installation.
-Damage done as a result of poor installation by a non licenced glazier can also go against insurance policies and even cause you to be not covered.
+Damage done as a result of poor installation by a non-licensed glazier can also go against insurance policies and even cause you to be not covered.

 What to look for when selecting glass?

 Whenever you are looking for glass you should always check to make sure that it complies with the Australian Standard either one of the logos below should be present on the packaging of the glass to show that it complies with the standard.
 A good glazier will not use anything other than Australian standard glass.